redox-os/book/src/configuration-settings.md

 #### `cookbook.toml`

-Cookbook also has secondary option file.
-This file is rarely used as `.config` should be sufficient.
+Cookbook also has a configuration file.
+This file is rarely used because `.config` should be sufficient.
 Any configuration in this file will override configuration from `.config` or environment variables.
 The `cookbook.toml` configuration below can be used as a template:

 The `cookbook.toml` file mainly configures Cookbook options (`[cook]`) and mirrors (`[mirror]`).
-Mirrors are used to replace code and binary sources used across Cookbook, useful for a quick way to use alternative sources when the main server is offline or slow.
+Mirrors are used to replace the main code and binary source URLs used in Cookbook recipes, useful for a quick way to use alternative sources when the main server is offline or slow.

 ```toml